GeoinformationSystems/ckanext-traffic_light/README.md

 Edit `fields.json` to define which metadata fields should be included in the calculation of the percentage of filled optional metadata fields.
 Don't include any mandatory field here, since it obviously doesn't make sense.
-Fields can be defined for differnet metadata schemas (The file you download with the extension, defines fields that are included in the calculation for the three different metadata schemas `dataset`, `process` and `workflow`.).
+Fields can be defined for different metadata schemas (The file you download with the extension, defines fields that are included in the calculation for the three different metadata schemas `dataset`, `process` and `workflow`.).
 If a metadataset has a schema that is not reference in `fields.json`, it falls back to a default list of keys that is based on the default